Tarapur, Maharashtra: Attractions

 Two beaches lay about four kilometres west from Tarapur.
-Well known is the Tarapur beach with a dilapidated Portuguese fort which was in a ruined state in 1862, part of the north wall having fallen.
+Well known is the Tarapur beach with a dilapidated fort which was in a ruined state in 1862, part of the north wall having fallen.
 The Tarapur Fort, with wells and gardens within, was given in inam (a grant of real estate) by the Peshwa to Vikaji Mehrji, for a hundred years, and is still held by his heirs, and is currently in custody of Chorge family.
 Another beautiful site is the Chinchani beach, one and a half kilometres north of the fort.

-Transport

-Rented cars/taxis, state transport buses (Maharashtra State Transport Corporation) and auto rickshaws are the general mode of transport.

-Transport history

-Tarapur, a port in the Mahim sub-division, had a population of 2939 in 1881.
-It lies in a low wooded tract on the south bank of the Tarapur creek, sixty miles north of Bombay, fifteen miles north of Mahim, and road seven miles north-west of the Boisar station of the Baroda railway.
-The road from Boisar station was built in 1871 at a cost of £14,536 (Rs.
-1,45,365).
-The traffic at Boisar station show an increase in passengers from 11,711 in 1873 to 24,329 in 1880, and in goods from 1289 to 3302 tons.
-From the village on the north bank of the creek the town is known by the joint name of Tarapur-Chinchni.